garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 24.43552

-Estimated MSPE for a full linear model using the test set:
+For a full linear model, the estimated MSPE using the test set is:

 ``` r
 # full linear model